qienjing/Two-Stream-Instability/README.md

-# Two-stream-instability
+# Two Stream Instability

 ## Project Description
 This repository implements a 1D3V (one-dimensional, three-velocity-component) electrostatic Particle-In-Cell (PIC) simulator for studying two-stream instability.
-The modular design keeps the core steps—particle pushing, charge deposition, Poisson solving, and diagnostics—backend-agnostic so they can run with either NumPy (CPU) or CuPy (GPU).
-Typical uses include validating two-stream growth rates, checking energy closure, and visualizing phase-space evolution.
+The modular design keeps the core steps: charge deposition, Poisson solving, field gathering, particle pushing and diagnostics.
+The code can be run with either NumPy (CPU) or CuPy (GPU).
+Typical uses include validating two stream growth rates, checking energy closure, fourier analysis and visualizing phase space evolution.

 ## How to Use
 1. **Environment dependencies**